zlgesundheit/openEHR_FLAT_Loader/README.md

     - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
         - Run Step 2 of the Tool by typing `2` and hit `Enter`

+Enjoy the uploaded Compositions at your openEHR-Repository.

+---
+### 3. [PLANNED] Create an Example-Composition for a given Template
+Preparation:

+    - Place your Template (.opt-File) in the Input-Folder under /OPT
+    - Edit the config.ini and at least set:
+        - templatename
+        - targetrepoadress  (Base adress of the openEHR-Server e.g. `http://141.5.100.199/ehrbase`)
+        - targetauthheader  (Base64 encode of "username:password")

+Start the Tool:

+    - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
+        - Run Example-Creation Task of the Tool by typing `3` and hit `Enter`

+Find and enjoy your Example-Composition:

+    - You will find the Compositions (FLAT and Canonical) in Directory "Output" named "Example_Comp_<Template-Name>"

+---
 ## Context / About openEHR
 To transform data from different sources (e.g. SQL-DB, CSV, etc.) into openEHR-Resources a ETL-Job - for a specific Template / Operational Template - has to be created (most of the time this is done by by modellers / domain experts).
 The idea of [**HaMSTR**](https://gitlab.plri.de/tute/HAMSTRETLBuilder/-/tree/a58c9f479ab9d5f6ebad10906963949a806ad7c4) as well as this  **openEHR_FLAT_Loader** is to build these openEHR-Resource using a Mapping (manually supplied by the user) from DataFields to TemplateFields.